preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 + **Title**: This is the name that will be shown for the site in lists and when searching.
 + **Description**: A description is not mandatory but is very helpful when colleagues search for sites.
-+ **Show in Public Listings**: If this option is available, deselect if the site should not be shown in Omnia lists all colleagues has access to.
++ **Show in public listings**: If this option is available, deselect if the site should not be shown in Omnia lists all colleagues has access to.
 + **Alias**: The last part of the address to the site is created automatically but can be edited if necessary.
 If the name (address) already exists an alternative alias is suggested.
 + **Languages**: The same language as the main business profile language is suggested.
 Another language can be selected if needed.
 + **Image**: Adding an image is not mandator, but looks really noce in the lists.